 - Admit you are a perfectionist.
 Go ahead.
 Face the mirror and admit it.

-- Ask yourself what do you want to achieve? (by being perfect or by making this one thing perfect) Write down your answer so you can look at it objectively.
+- What do you want to achieve? (by being perfect or by making this one thing perfect) Write down your answer so you can look at it objectively.

 - Ask yourself what will happen if you DON’T achieve your goal?
 Make a list of all the negatives and the positives.

-- Ask yourself what will happen if you DO achieve your goal?
+- What will happen if you DO achieve your goal?
 Who will notice?
 Write down your answer.

 - Make the decision to change.
 Mirror time again.
 Look yourself in the eye.